gallais/potpourri/idris/thin/README.md

 displayed in the trace thus allowing you to check it corresponds to what is shown in Section 5.5.

-Overall this should not take more than a couple of minutes.
+Running this VM should not take more than a couple of minutes.